Lieb-Robinson bounds with exponential-in-volume tails: Hamiltonians with exponential tails

 \end{lem} \begin{proof} We begin by overbounding the sum with every set which includes $u$ and has at least $\mathsf d(u, v)$ members, as required of a connected set containing both $u$ and $v$:

-We have bounded the number of connected subsets $X$ containing $u$ of size $m$ with $(\mathrm{e} \Delta)^m$ by Proposition \ref{prop:clustercounting}.
-Then the result is a geometric series, which converges due to \eqref{eq:kappalowerbound}.
+We have bounded the number of connected subsets $X$ containing $u$ of size $m$ with $(e\Delta)^m$ by Prop.~\ref{prop:clustercounting}.
+Then the result is a geometric series, which converges due to Eq.~\eqref{eq:kappalowerbound}.
 Now let $\alpha > 0$.
 Since an exponential decays much more rapidly than a power-law, we can find $\mu$ dependent on $\alpha$ such that

 where $h'$ is another constant dependent on $\alpha$ and $C$, but not dependent on $\mathsf d(u,v)$.
-This is the advertised result. \end{proof} The reason for requiring the power-law is that we need a way to iteratively apply this bound in order to constrain the weight of irreducible paths.
-This is captured in the following lemma: \begin{lem} For any $\alpha > d$, there exists a constant $K$ independent of $u,v$ such that \end{lem} This makes the function $G_\alpha(l) \equiv \mathrm{e}^{-\mu l}l^{-\alpha}$ with $\alpha > d$ \textit{reproducing} for the given lattice.
-This definition was introduced by Hastings in Def.~12 of Ref.~\cite{hastings2010quasi}, where it was also pointed out that exponential decay alone is not reproducing, but can be made so by multiplication with a sufficiently fast power-law decay. \begin{proof}[Proof of Proposition~\ref{prop:quasilocalbound}] Applying the result from Theorem~\ref{thm:chen_LR_bound}, the commutator is bounded by
+This is the advertised result. \end{proof} The reason for requiring the power-law in the denominator is that we need a way to iteratively apply this bound in order to constrain the weight of irreducible paths.
+This is called the \emph{reproducing} property~\cite{hastings2010quasi}, and is encapsulated by the following lemma. \begin{lem} For any $\alpha > d$, there exists a constant $K$ independent of $u,v$ such that \end{lem} This makes the function $G_\alpha(l) \equiv \mathrm{e}^{-\mu l}l^{-\alpha}$ with $\alpha > d$ reproducing for the given lattice.
+Bounding the weight of edges in the factor graph by a reproducing function of distance on the underlying graph is exactly the criterion which allows us to easily bound the sum of weights of irreducible paths through the factor graph by a function of the distance between the start and end points.
+We will illustrate how this property is deployed to constrain the locality of dynamics by reproducing the proof of Prop.~\ref{prop:quasilocalbound} found in Ref.~\cite{AnthonyChen:2023bbe}. \begin{proof}[Proof of Prop.~\ref{prop:quasilocalbound}] Applying the result from Theorem~\ref{thm:chen_LR_bound}, the commutator is bounded by